 What is Yomi?

 Yomi deserves a place in everyone's life.
-It is a physical exploration that also gives a mental boost.
+It is a physical & mental exploration.
 An interaction between 2 people on the mat.
 A wordless conversation.
-A playful but sporting struggle, like you had as a child but lost somewhere on the road with becoming an adult.
+A playful but sporting playfight, like you had as a child but lost somewhere on the road with becoming an adult.
 A physical chess game.
 The underlying basis is grappling and / or playfight, depending on the intensity.
+Yomi develops both hard and soft skills.

 With whom do I do Yomi?